bmlt-enabled/yap/README.md

 8. Make a call to your number and try it out.
 If there is a problem the debugger in the Twilio console will let you know why.
 Most likely you did not setup your config.php file correctly.

+## Configuration Precedence

+It's possible to override most of the settings in several different ways.
+There is a sequence of precedence as follows.
+You can always validate the setting by going to the settings in the admin portal.

+1) Querystring parameters that match the name.
+For example if you wanted to override the title for one page you'd do the following: `index.php?title=something+here`
+2) Session overrides.
+This means the entire call will use this setting.  `index.php?override_title=something+here`.
+Twilio will respect this setting for entire during of the call.
+3) Config.php.
+Any setting is controllable from within config.php.
+4) Factory defaults.
+You can review them on your `/admin/settings.php` page.

 ## Voice Recognition Optimizations

 It's possible to set the expected spoken language, for recognition by setting the following variable in config.php to the culture variant.
 The default is `en-US`, which is US English.